 On the way, there is Tippagondahalli reservoir, from where the whole of Bangalore city gets water.
 There is an inspection bungalow and guesthouse there where you can go and stay.
 But to enter that you need to carry a permission letter from Cauvery Bhavan in Bangalore.
 Which we obviously did not know about, and hence could not enter.
 There is a small dam there.
 Which you can see as you drive from the reservoir towards Magadi.
 There is a plant there which is situated in a valley and makes a good view.
 I am assuming that is a water purification plant.

 Ramnath Swamy Temple

 Just before the village on the right-hand side is a Ramanath Swamy temple.
 Which had a ceremonial chariot standing outside it, with lots of Kerala-style craft on it?
 The temple appears old.
 Though did not look ancient.
 But I could not locate any date for it.
 The tank outside the temple made a good swimming pool for the kids and youngsters and made a good photo point.
 As soon as you come out of temple lane on your left you get a St Anthony’s church.

 As soon as we came out of the church we realized that we are only 4 km’s away from Savandurga, the famous trekking/picnic spot, but we decided not to go there and explore the Ramnagaram route to drive back home and stop wherever we feel like for food.
 There were not many options for food anywhere on the way, so we parked the car at one place where we could see a water body and trees for shade.
-We had our food that we had carried with us in picnic style and then headed back home.
+We had the food that we had carried with us in picnic style and then headed back home.
 Surprisingly, after a day of driving, none of us felt even a wee bit tired and we all looked happy and we found ourselves planning the next trip already.

 Recommend you read following travel blog on places to visit in Bangalore.